Skip to main content

 • Electric kettles

-Time Management
+Strong Time Management

 Respect for Privacy

-Professional domestic workers understand household confidentiality.
+Professional domestic workers understand the importance of confidentiality and trust.

-Communication
+Effective Communication

-Clean Personal Presentation
+Personal Hygiene and Presentation

-Attention to Detail
+Attention to Small Details

 • Properly folded towels